abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 }
 ```

-* Added the `get` method to get the list of books by performing an HTTP request to the related endpoint.
+* We added the `get` method to get the list of books by performing an HTTP request to the related endpoint.

-Replace `books.actions.ts` content as shown below:
+Open the`books.actions.ts` file in `app\store\actions` folder and replace the content below:

 ```js
 export class GetBooks {